 The Company has been dependent, and expects that during the current fiscal year it will continue to be dependent, on a relatively small number of customers for a large percentage of its revenue.
 For the year ended December 31, 2021, the Company's top 10 customers made up 67% of the Company's revenues.
 (2020 68%).
+For the three-month period ended March 31, 2022, the Company's top 10 customers made up 66% of the Company's revenues (Q1 2021- 78%).
 If one or more of the Company's end-users discontinues its relationship with the Company for any reason, or reduces or postpones current or expected purchases of the Company's products or services, the Company's business, results of operations and financial condition could be materially adversely affected.